 Ever wondered how to get a free upgrade?
 Or what really happens in the flight deck during an emergency?
-Yahoo UK has spoken to a former member of cabin crew with over two decades of experience to find out.
+We spoke to a former cabin crew member, with over two decades of experience, to find out.

 Leigh Quigley has worked for airlines including British Airways, Qantas, United and Norwegian and spent ten years as cabin manager.

-Here he reveals the flight secrets you’ve always wanted to know, just in time for your summer travels.
+Here, he reveals the flight secrets you’ve always wanted to know, just in time for your summer travels.

-Where are the bumpiest (and least bumpy!) seats on the plane?
+Where are the most (and least) bumpy seats on a plane?

 The worst of the turbulence is always at the back of the aircraft.
 The least affected seats are located around the wing.